LeonSong1995/MeDuSA/docs/documentation/04_CARD_Example.md

 - Bulk RNA-seq data.
 - Single cell RNA-seq (scRNA-seq) data, which should be provided in the form of a Seurat object that includes the annotated cell state trajectory and cell types.

-The input data required for running this tutorial can be downloaded from the following [link](https://github.com/LeonSong1995/MeDuSA)
+The input data required for running this tutorial can be downloaded from the following [link](https://github.com/LeonSong1995/MeDuSA).

-Detailed information regarding the input data is provided as follows
+Detailed information regarding the input data is provided as follows.
 ### 1. Bulk RNA-seq data
 ```r
 #### load the example bulk RNA-seq data,